openjs-foundation/cross-project-council/GOVERNANCE.md

 Regular members can self-nominate by opening a PR to add themselves to the Regular member list in the [README.md][README].
 The PR should include information about how the potential new member has been active in the foundation or its member projects as described above in the [requirements section](#requirements-to-become-a-regular-member-one-of-the-following-is-required) of this document.

-In addition to the [requirements above](#requirements-to-become-a-regular-member-one-of-the-following-is-required), the PR to add a regular member is approved when:
+In addition to the [requirements above](#requirements-to-become-a-regular-member-one-of-the-following-is-required), the PR to add a Regular member is approved when:

 * There are no outstanding objections
 * There are two or more approvals by voting CPC members